KeePassXC 2.3 Migration Guide

-Native messaging is a way of 2 processes communicating in a secure-ish manor.
-In this case, it means the browser can communicate with KeePassXC in a way that means other applications can't.
+Native messaging is a way of two processes communicating in a secure-ish manor.
+In this case, it means the browser can communicate with KeePassXC in a way that means other applications can’t.

 As this change is such a large one, there’s an Official migration guide, which walks through how to do it correctly.

 Once your browser is completely setup and migrated, you should uninstall the extension, disable KeePassHTTP, and remove the “KeePassHTTP Settings” entry, as it’s not necessary any more.

 # SSH Agent

 KeePassXC now also has support for manipulating the SSH Agent, making it possible to store SSH keys inside KeePassXC.
 When the database is opened, keys are added to the agent and accessible to other SSH-enabled applications like